mrdjate/eeg-seizure/README.md

 Python 3.11+ repo for EDF-based seizure detection using MNE and scikit-learn.

-This project started in december 2023.
-When I wanted, for medical and personnal reason, to undertand and build a minimal, reproducible baseline for labeled EEG seizure detection.
+This project started in december 2023 when I wanted, for medical and personnal reason, to undertand and build a minimal, reproducible baseline for labeled EEG seizure detection.
 It stayed on my machine for that long.
 In 2026, it was updated to a clean foundation for fast experimentation and clinical relevancy threshold tuning.

 Expected data layout: